arjunsavel/cortecs/paper/paper.md

 # Statement of need
 Observations with the latest high-resolution spectrographs [e.g., @mace:2018; @seifahrt:2020; @pepe:2021]
-have motivated memory-intensive simulations of exoplanet atmospheres. `cortecs` enables these simulations with more gases and on a broader range of computing architectures by compressing opacity data.
+have motivated memory-intensive simulations of exoplanet atmospheres at high spectral resolution.
+`cortecs` enables these simulations with more gases and on a broader range of computing architectures by compressing opacity data.

-Broadly, generating a spectrum to compare against recent high-resolution data requires solving the radiative transfer equation over tens of thousands of wavelength points [e.g.,
+Broadly, generating a spectrum to compare against recent high-resolution data requires solving the radiative transfer equation over tens of thousands of wavelength points [e.g., @savel:2022;
 @beltz:2023; @line:2021; @wardenier:2023;  @gandhi:2023; @prinoth:2023; @maguire:2023].
 To decrease computational runtime, some codes have parallelized the problem on GPUs [e.g., @line:2021; @lee:2022].
 However, GPUs cannot in general hold large amounts of